Kohkitos/live-chat-etl-project/README.md

 # Live Chat ETL Project 🔴💭

-This GitHub repository hosts the code for a live chat ETL (Extract, Transform, Load) project.
+This GitHub repository hosts the code for a live chat ETL (Extract, Transform, Load) project for my Iron Hack's Data Analysis bootcamp.
 The primary goal of this project is to scrape live chats, perform sentiment analysis, identify hate speech, and then store the processed data in a MongoDB database.
 If you're interested in working with real-time chat data and exploring the sentiment and language used within these chats, this project can serve as a helpful reference.

 ## Index